GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 property called `"file_handlers"` that accepts an array of, well, file handlers.
 A file handler is an object with two properties:

-- An `"action"` property that points to a URL within the scope of the app as its key.
+- An `"action"` property that points to a URL within the scope of the app as its value.
 - An `"accept"` property with an object of MIME-types as keys and lists of file extensions as their values.